-Activate PDP context <cid>=2 AT#SGACT=2,1 #SGACT: 31.157.11.11 OK
+Activate PDP context <cid>=2 AT#SGACT=2,1

 Open the six sockets connection in COMMAND mode on echo port.
-AT#SD=1,0,remote_host_port," remote_IP_address ",0,0,1 OK

 Before using #FTPOPEN command, the PDP context identified by <cid>=1, mandatorily assigned to the FTP Application, must be defined.
-Then <cid>=1 must be bound to a Multi-socket and activated through #SGACT command to create the related Network Interface.
+Then <cid>=1 must be bound to a Multisocket and activated through #SGACT command to create the related Network Interface.
 The #FTPOPEN command uses a Protocol Service Socket, but #SGACT command requires the PDP context bound to a Multi-socket.

-Open a FTP connection (control port) toward the FTP server.
+Open an FTP connection (control port) toward the FTP server.
 The FTP server port is not specified; therefore, the command uses the default value 21.
 The FTP connection is in active mode (default).